arilamstein/r-census-tutorial-2015-05/README.md

 api.key.install("<your census api key>")
 ```

-The slides are in HTML and can be downloaded from dropbox [here](https://www.dropbox.com/s/7ssojopulaetcnq/slides.html?dl=0).
+The slides can also be downloaded from dropbox [here](https://www.dropbox.com/s/7ssojopulaetcnq/slides.html?dl=0).